Documentation

 Button functionality

 You can choose to retain the functionality of the buttons by using the green/black 4-wire cable from the wiring kit.
 Connect a green and black wire (check the pinout for steam/brew) to the free sides of both switches (Positions C.1, C.2, S.4, S.5).
 If you have the monoblock, you should put those back first and then push the connectors in there.
-Make sure never to mix up high and low voltage.
+Make sure never to mix up high and low voltage on the same side of the switch.

 PCB